27 mins read

 During the preconstruction phase, various stakeholders are involved, each with their own specific roles and responsibilities.
 The primary preconstruction roles are the owner/developer, the design team, and the general contractor/construction manager.

-Understanding Preconstruction Planning
+Understanding the Preconstruction Phase

 As a fundamental step for efficient project management in construction, preconstruction requires thoughtful planning and understanding of all aspects that go into it to ensure the rest of the project runs smoothly.
 Here are some of the main elements in the preconstruction process to consider.